kiwilan/notifier-laravel/README.md

 > If `notifier.journal.debug` is `true`, `debug` level logs will be written for sending and sent notifications.
 > In all cases, `error` level logs will be written for sending errors.

+For HTTP client, you can configure `notifier.client` in the config file with `stream`, `curl` or `guzzle` and override it with second parameter for Discord, Slack and HTTP.

 #### Discord

 Default webhook URL, username and avatar URL can be set in the config file.